Notantic/Notantic/README.md

-- 👋 Hi, I’m @Notantic
+- 👋 Hi,This is @Notantic

-- 👀 I’m interested in ...
-- 🌱 I’m currently taking 100 days of code challenge
+- 🌱 I’m currently learning JAVA WITH DSA
-- 💞️ I’m looking to collaborate on ...
+-
-- 📫 How to reach me ...
+- 📫 How to reach me notavinashbachchh@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Notantic/Notantic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.